Made-in-Abyss-Modding-Community/Modding-Reference/mod-directory/demonx3-not-so-large-backpack-v1.0.0.md

   This is a purely visual change.
 ---

-# Not So Large Backpack by DemonX3
+# DemonX3's Not So Large Backpack

 Is your delver tired after carrying that real estate of a bag on their back, or are you tired of not seeing them because of it?
 With this mod your comically large backpack will stay as convenient as a medium-sized one.&#x20;